 Check the following to determine why sampling did not occur on the scheduled day.
 Describe the problem on the logsheet.
-You will likely receive a low ET warning (Figure 6-1).
+You will likely receive a low ET warning (Figure 38) if the elapsed time is low for any day in the previous week.
 If you cannot determine the cause of the problem call UC Davis at (530)752-1123 as soon as possible.

 - i.
+If the sample change was late last week that would cause a low ET - ii.
 Check that the date and time on the controller screen are correct.
-Adjust if necessary as described in Section 6.2. - ii.
-If possible, check whether there was a power outage at any time that entire day. - iii.
+Adjust if necessary as described in Section 9.7.2. - iii.
+If possible, check whether there was a power outage at any time that entire day. - iv.
 Look at the Module 1A filter that has an elapsed time of zero.
 Does the filter look white like a new filter or does it look like there is a sample on the filter?

-Figure 6-1.
+Figure 38.
 Low ET warning.